 Targeted therapy for cancer of the esophagus

 As researchers have learned more about the changes in cells that cause cancer, they have been able to find newer drugs that are aimed at (target) these changes.
-Targeted drugs work in a different way from standard chemo drugs.
-They often have different (and less severe) side effects.
+Targeted drugs are different from standard chemo drugs.
+Sometimes they work when standard chemo drugs don’t, and they often have different (and less severe) side effects.

-A drug called trastuzumab (Herceptin®) that targets a certain protein (HER2) may help treat some esophagus cancers when used along with chemo.
-If you have esophagus cancer and cannot have surgery, your doctor may have your tumor biopsy samples tested for the HER2 gene or protein.
+Trastuzumab (Herceptin®): This drug targets HER2, a protein that helps some cancer cells grow.
+It may help treat some esophagus cancers when used with chemo.
+If you have esophagus cancer and can’t have surgery, your doctor may have your tumor biopsy samples tested for HER2.
 Only cancers that have too much of the HER2 protein are likely to respond to this drug.